 Villages: Bercianos del Camino Real - El Burgo de Ranero- Reliegos - Mansilla de las Mulas

-The accommodation selected for this trip has been chosen according to location (daily stages to be covered), comfort and accessibility, both in rooms and common facilities.
-The standard accommodations on this trip will be hotels*** and hostels (prioritizing rooms with private bathroom).
+The accommodation for this trip has been carefully selected according to location, daily stages to be covered, comfort and accessibility of both rooms and common facilities.
+We have chosen 3-star hotels and hostels, prioritizing rooms with private bathroom.

-Due to the extreme weather conditions of this area (cold winters and hot summers) and that many accommodations along the Camino are closed most of the year, this trip cannot be booked in July and August.
-Also, we try to avoid the peak season with crowds of people and lower availability in the accommodations.
+Due to the area's extreme weather conditions (cold winters and hot summers) this trip cannot be booked in July, August or during the winter months.
+We also try to avoid peak season crowds and problems with availability in high season.

-If you are coming from abroad, the Aeropuerto de Madrid-Adolfo Suárez (MAD) is the best option to reach cities like Burgos and León by public transport.
-Also, this airport has a wider offer of international flights into Spain.
+If you are coming from abroad, Madrid Airport Aeropuerto de Madrid-Adolfo Suárez (MAD) is the best option to reach cities like Burgos and León by public transport.
+This airport also has a wider offer of international flights to Spain.

-The train company RENFE offers several services from Madrid, Bilbao or Valladolid to Burgos.
+RENFE train company offers several services to Burgos, from Madrid, Bilbao or Valladolid.
 For more information: www.renfe.es

 Train journey (direct)